mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/study_guide/classes_and_objects.md

 - created to deal with growing complexity of large software programs
 - as the software program grew larger, became harder to maintain
-- no clear boundaries between the different parts
+- as no clear boundaries between the different parts
 - one part could effect another without explicit intention of doing so.
 - many dependent parts triggers many errors due to a small change
 - programming paradigm